VexedUXR/bmake/README.md

 # bmake for Windows

 ## Building
-You can build this using the Makefile with bmake itself or manually using msbuild.
+You can build this by running `bmake`.

 ## Notable Changes
 - Arguments can be supplied with either `-` or `/`